solliancenet/microsoft-mysql-developer-guide/artifacts/Misc/02_MigrateDatabase.md

       3. Dump Triggers
    4. Select **Export to Self-contained File**
    5. For the project folder, type `C:\temp\ContosoStore\export`
-   6. Select **Start Export**, you should now see a single sql file in the directory
+   6. Select **Start Export**, a single sql file should show in the directory.

 ## Import the data